nguernse/nguernse/README.md

 # About

 👋 Hello!
-I am a self-taught software engineer with a focus on front end development and creating simple UI's and fun UX's.
+I am a self-taught software engineer with an interest for front end development.
+I enjoy creating simple UI's and fun UX's.

 # Areas of Interest